 “I believe we will have IWT here again next year!!”
 Hisataka Ishii, JPN

 Jeff Henderson travelled from Maui, Hawaii to compete here in Omaezaki and proved to be as dominant here as he is in the Aloha Classic on Maui’s north shore.
 The local Grand Master riders were also very skilled.
 This was no easy run for Jeff, but they could not match his constantly flowing style, hitting the lip time after time in the light and tricky conditions.
 With many of the older Masters approaching Grand Master age of 55, Jeff will have his work cut out for him if he is to retain his new found status as Grand Master dominator of the IWT!
 For now, he rules the waves.

 Windsurfing in Japan is clearly pretty big.
 And it is clearly growing.
 The Omaezaki Windsurfing Club (OWC) has almost 50 kids participating in regular weekend training camps for beginners up to serious wave sailing.
-50!!!!
-This remarkable club is succeeding as a direct result of powerful individuals who are putting in huge personal effort to teach the Youth of Japan.
+50!
+This remarkable club is succeeding as a direct result of powerful individuals who are putting in huge personal efforts to teach the youth of Japan.
 There are two more large kids clubs on the east coast.
-The OWC is the smallest of them all!!!
+The OWC is the smallest of them all!
 IWT Head Judge Duncan Coombs observed,